Discover more at Swan Barn Farm

 In summer, the sweet scent of dog rose fills the air as it winds through the hedges.
 In winter, why not enjoy winter walks made firm of foot under the bright night frosts?

-The Serpent Trail is a 64-mile walking trail designed to showcase some of the finest views and countryside in the area, which starts here.
+The Serpent Trail starts here - a 64-mile walking trail designed to showcase some of the finest views and countryside in the area.

-The woodlands at Swan Barn Farm are characterised by mature oak with different aged copes of sweet chestnut and hazel.
+The woodlands at Swan Barn Farm are characterised by mature oak with different aged copses of sweet chestnut and hazel.

 Autumn is a particularly fruitful season to explore this habitat, as the trees all put on their mantels and light up the paths in a crackling auburn glow.